ciwade870307/Adaptive-CNN-ELM/README.md

 ## Algorithm
 ![Adaptive-CNN-ELM](/img/Adaptive-CNN-ELM.png "Adaptive-CNN-ELM")

-CNN-based feature extractor is used to extract the important info from 1024 features to 128 features Extreme learning machine (ELM) is a light-weight NN model, which has the property of fast training.
+CNN-based feature extractor is used to extract the important info from 1024 features to 128 features.\n Extreme learning machine (ELM) is a light-weight NN model, which has the property of fast training.
 Therefore, ELM is used for adaptation.

 Model Architecture